 While Amazon is great for buying discount diapers and toys, it doesn't have as many spectacular sales to offer on kids' shoes.
 For instance, one of the best-selling shoes on the site—the Adidas Originals Kids' Swift Running Shoe—varies in price from $24 to $142, while at Dick's Sporting Goods you can score the same shoe in any size for $55.

 Before you invest in a musical instrument, it's important that you test it out and really get a feel for how it sits on your body.
 And if you're a novice, then you'll also want to speak with a sales associate about which model is right for you before making a final decision.
 However, since Amazon is an online shop, neither of these things is possible.

 You shouldn't run into any problems when you buy software on Amazon that's sold by a verified retailer like Intuit.
 You might find yourself with a faulty product, however, should you choose to purchase opened software from a third-party seller just to save a few bucks.
 As software site ProDesignTools explains, it's perfectly plausible for someone to try to pass off their Adobe software that's been rendered useless as a brand-new product.

 Weight Loss Products

-You shouldn't buy a powdered product on Amazon—or any online retailer—unless you are 100 percent certain that it's new and sealed.
-Things like baby powder and protein powder can easily become spoiled once they're opened, and, especially after the recent formula-tampering scandal at CVS, it's always best to err on the side of caution (and inspect the packaging's integrity firsthand) when it comes products that you or your children will be ingesting.
+You shouldn't buy a powdered product on Amazon—or through any online retailer—unless you are 100 percent certain that it's new and sealed.
+Things like powder baby formula and protein powder can easily become spoiled once they're opened, and especially after the 2018 formula-tampering scandal at CVS, it's always best to err on the side of caution (and inspect a packaging's integrity firsthand) when it comes to products that you or your children will be ingesting.